mayajenk/CEN3031/Sprint2.md

 ```

 ### PUT `/api/users/{id}`
 Updates user data for the user with the corresponding `id`.
-The request body should contain the have the same JSON format as the above GET request, with each parameter being optional (e.g. you may include `rating` and `email`, and exclude all other properties).
+The request body should contain have the same JSON format as the above GET request, with each parameter being optional (e.g. you may include `rating` and `email`, and exclude all other properties).

 The response body will contain the JSON representation of the user, as in the above GET request.